formkit/docs-content/_install/config-nuxt.md

 ## Configuration

-to configure FormKit create a `formkit.config.js` in the root of your Nuxt project.
+To configure FormKit create a `formkit.config.js` in the root of your Nuxt project.
 The provided Nuxt module automatically uses the `formkit.config.js` that is at the root of your project to extend FormKit's functionality.
 Your config file should export a [configuration object](/essentials/configuration#what-is-defaultconfig).

 ### formkit.config.js
 ```js